 Use a spatula to flip the steaks, drizzle with a squeeze of lemon, and cook for another 5 to 6 minutes or until browned at the edges and barely tender at the stem.

-- Process the almonds, lemon juice, water, tamari, nutritional yeast, garlic, cumin, and salt.
+- In a large food processor blend the almonds, lemon juice, water, tamari, nutritional yeast, garlic, cumin, and salt.

 - Add the parsley, and pulse until incorporated and finely chopped.
-Taste the sauce and adjust the seasoning as desired.
+Taste the sauce and adjust the seasonings as desired.

 Since cauliflower is very low in calories, if you plan to serve the steaks as an entree you'll want something more filling on the side.